Awad-Ak/Python-Log-Analyser/README.md

 # Brute Force Detection

 To detect a brute force attack, dictionaries for loops and if statements were used to count failed login attempts for each IP.
-The max amount of login attempts was 5, if this threshold was exceed the code flags the IP in question as potential brute force activity and gives it a high severity.
+The max amount of login attempts was 5, if this threshold was exceeded the code flags the IP in question as potential brute force activity and gives it a high severity.

 # Suspicious Login Detection